Dear BelPres family and friends

 Dear BelPres family and friends,

 We are excited to share how your donations are bringing health and hope in East Congo.
 THANK YOU for your amazing generosity with the congregation’s gift last May of over $300,000 to help with food relief and reconciliation efforts in this war-torn region.
-Together we have made a difference thanks to the dedicated work of our multi-tribal Congolese reconciliation team on the ground.
+Together we have made a difference thanks to the dedicated work of the multi-tribal Congolese reconciliation team on the ground.
 Our unique multi-tribal approach is bringing hope and reconciliation to warring tribes.
 All tribes are treated equally, and all are represented on the leadership team.

 More than half of the funds, over $150,000, were designated for food relief.
 By the end of February 2022, approximately 90% of these funds will have been sent to East Congo to treat starving children and infants, nourish pregnant and nursing mothers, feed thousands of vulnerable people in five villages, and to plant fast-growing corn, sweet potatoes, white potatoes, and beans.
 Harvests have been bountiful!